Pergamon Ancient City

 The Library of Pergamon was an immense ancient library built by King Eumenes II (220-159 B.C. reign 197-159 B.C.).
 At its height, according to ancient Roman historian Plutarch (46-119 A.D.), it was believed to have held over 200,000 scrolls.
 The library was the second largest parchment or papyrus library in the ancient world, behind the Library of Alexandria in Egypt.

 Located at the northern end of the Pergamon Acropolis, the library was designed around a large main reading room 13.6 x 15.2 metres that comprised many shelves built with a 50cm space between the shelves and out walls to allow airflow and better preserve the papyrus and parchment documents.
 In the centre of the reading room stood a three-metre-high statue of Athena, the goddess of wisdom.
-Built approximately 100 years after the Library of Alexandria, the two libraries competed with each other in the collection of scrolls and books and the engagement of leading scholars.
+Built approximately 100 years after the Library of Alexandria, the two libraries competed with each other in collecting scrolls and books and engaging leading scholars.

 The city of Pergamon was credited with the invention of parchment, as according to ancient accounts, papyrus was only produced in Egypt and was controlled by the Ptolemaic dynasty.
 However, parchment had been in use in Anatolia and elsewhere long before the rise of Pergamon.
 Nevertheless, the word “parchment” is derived from Pergamon with the Latin “pergamenum”.